Netflix’s Spinning Out: Is the TV Show Rooted in Reality?

-Undeniably, the sport of ice-skating can be extremely demanding and just one wrong move can easily spell disaster.
-Netflix’s new drama show ‘Spinning Out‘ delves into the lives of those who compete in the intense world of the sport.
-The show revolves around the life of a young girl named Kat whose figure skating career comes to an end after she suffers from the PTSD of a past injury.
-However, soon after this, she gets the opportunity to chase her dreams of competing in the Olympics all over again, after she pairs up with her ex-boyfriend for a mixed event.
+Undeniably, the sport of ice skating can be extremely demanding, and just one wrong move can easily spell disaster.
+Netflix’s drama show ‘Spinning Out‘ delves into the lives of those who compete in the intense world of the sport.
+The show revolves around the life of a young girl named Kat, whose figure skating career comes to an end after she suffers from PTSD from a past injury.
+However, soon after this, she gets the opportunity to chase her dreams of competing in the Olympics all over again after she pairs up with her ex-boyfriend for a mixed event.
 What follows is her gritty journey wherein she not only struggles to overcome her fears inside the skating rink but also learns to deal with several hardships outside it.

 With its gritty representation of injuries and all the challenges that one has to go through to master it, the show’s drama can often feel a bit too real.
-And not to mention, the way it deals with all the imperfections of its characters and their relationships can be quite relatable for many.
-So, for obvious reasons, you must be wondering if ‘Spinning Out’ is based on a true story or any real-life person.
-Well, to know the answer to that, read on further.
+Not to mention, how it deals with all the imperfections of its characters and their relationships can be quite relatable for many.
+So, for obvious reasons, you must wonder if ‘Spinning Out’ is based on a true story or any real-life person.
+Well, to find out the answer to that, read on.

 Spinning out